AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates.md

           filter: url(#is-1)
 ```

 !!!
-Warning "Overwriting parts of a template can be error-prone.
+Warning "Overwriting parts of a template is powerfull but can be error-prone.
 So take care!"